carbonext-tech/api-b2b-docs/docs/calculators.md

 https://api-calculators.carbonext.com.br/v1/calculators/calculate
 ```

-This request returns the amount of tCO2eq the delivery or transport will emit, based on a given distance.
+This request returns the amount of tCO2eq the delivery or transport will emit, based on a given distance and transport.

 **Request Parameters**